Barben360/linuxcpupowersave/README.md

 These very simple scripts automatically switch your CPU to __powersave__ mode when the AC adapter is unplugged and to __performance__ mode when it is plugged.

-First, a script is run at startup to check either if your laptop is plugged or not to choose the right mode.
+First, a one-shot service is run at startup to check either if your laptop is plugged or not to choose the right CPU mode.
 Then, scripts to switch to one mode or the other are triggered based on AC adapter events.

 These script have a minimal impact on your system performance since they are event-driven and thus they don't need to be run periodically.